JonHoyle.com Mirror of MacCompanion

 auto_ptr<>

-The C++98 Standard Library came a minimally "smart" pointer object, auto_ptr<>.
-Unfortunately, auto_ptr<> has some severe limitations to it, one of the most severe being that it used an exclusive ownership model.
-That is, the last auto_ptr<> receiving the assignment was the sole owner of the memory:
+The C++98 Standard Library came with a minimally "smart" pointer object called: auto_ptr<>.
+Unfortunately, auto_ptr<> has some severe limitations to it, one of the most severe being that it uses an exclusive ownership model.
+That is to say, the last auto_ptr<> receiving the assignment is the sole owner of the memory holding it.
+Consider the following example:

 auto_ptr<int> ptr1(new int(0)); // ptr1 has exclusive access

-auto_ptr<int> ptr2 = ptr1; // ptr2 has exclusive access,
+auto_ptr<int> ptr2 = ptr1; // ptr2 now has exclusive access,

 // ptr1 no longer does

-There are other severe drawbacks as well.
-Those wishing to simply replace their pointers with auto_ptr<> will find quite a few syntactic differences:
+There are some other severe drawbacks as well.
+Those wishing to simply replace their pointers in code with auto_ptr<> will find quite a few syntactic differences.

-There is no pointer arithmetic:
+First, there is no pointer arithmetic:

 ptr1++; // Cannot increment an auto_ptr<>

-ptr2 = ptr + 1; // Cannot add to the address of an auto_ptr<>
+ptr2 = ptr1 + 1; // Cannot add to the address of an auto_ptr<>

-ptr2 = ptr[7]; // Cannot array index into an auto_ptr<>
+val = ptr2[7]; // Cannot array index into an auto_ptr<>

-It is limited by an explicit constructor:
+Next, it is limited by an explicit constructor:

-auto_ptr<int> ptr1 = new int(1); // Constructor disallows this
+auto_ptr<int> ptr1 = new int(1); // Constructor disallows this syntax

-auto_ptr<int> ptr1(new int[1024]); // Points to a block of int's
+auto_ptr<int> ptr1(new int[1024]); // ptr1 points to a block of int's

 You would get direct access only to the first element.
-Worse still, when auto_ptr<goes out of scope, it will call delete (not delete []), causing a memory leak.
+Worse still, when auto_ptr<> goes out of scope, it will call delete (not delete []), causing a memory leak.

-In the end, it can be used for allocating a single object only, and owned exclusively by a single pointer object at any one time.
-As "smart" pointers go, auto_ptr<is one of the dumbest.
-For this reason, the C++ community has by and large rejected auto_ptr< and its use is now rather minimal.
+In the end, auto_ptr<> is best used only for single object allocations, and owned exclusively by a single pointer object at any one time.
+As "smart" pointers go, auto_ptr<> is one of the dumbest.
+For this reason, the C++ community has, by and large, rejected auto_ptr<> as a useful solution, and its use is now rather minimal.

 shared_ptr<>

-C++0x Standard Library introduced a smarter pointer object, shared_ptr<>.
-Its main difference over auto_ptr<is that it uses a shared ownership model using reference counting to determine when the memory should be deallocated.
+The C++0x Standard Library introduces a new smarter pointer object, called: shared_ptr<>.
+Its main difference over auto_ptr<> is that it uses a shared ownership model, with reference counting used to determine when the memory it holds, is ready to be be deallocated.
 For example:

 {

-shared_ptr<int> ptr1; // null smart ptr
+shared_ptr<TypeX> ptr1; // ptr1 is a null smart pointer

 ...